KatKho/storefront/README.md

 # Storefront

-The Storefront application is a fully functional e-commerce storefront built using React with Redux, showcasing a list of products that users can add to a shopping cart.
+Storefront is a dynamic e-commerce platform built to simulate a real-world shopping experience.
+Developed with React and Redux, it showcases responsive design principles and state management patterns to provide a seamless user experience.
+Users can browse products, filter them by categories, and manage their shopping cart with intuitive interactions.

 ## Project Structure